7 Sources

 1

 .
-According to Sony's filing, the system aims to address what it identifies as a gap in the market: "video game platforms currently lack the ability to provide unique and targeted content to gamers to update the gamers about things that are happening on the platform"1
+According to the patent description, Sony believes "video game platforms currently lack the ability to provide unique and targeted content to gamers to update the gamers about things that are happening on the platform"1

 1